 Discussion

-The aim of this study was to identify differences between Responders and Non-Responders to immunotherapy with a focus on miRNA expression in plasma of melanoma patients to develop a liquid-biopsy classifier.
-We could identify five differentially expressed miRNAs (upregulated in Responders: miR-132-3p, miR-137, miR-214-3p and miR-514a-3p; downregulated in Responders: miR-197-3p) and differing levels of serum markers (upregulated in Responders: eosinophile concentration; downregulated in Responders: LDH, S100, CRP).
-Moreover, Responders were generally older (median age: 73.0 years vs. 57.5 years, p = 0.0319) and less likely to have received a prior BRAFi/MEKi therapy (16.7% vs 40.0%, p = 0.0081).
+The aim of this study was to identify differences between Responders and Non-Responders to immunotherapy with a focus on miRNA expression in plasma of melanoma patients to develop a liquid-biopsy classifier. miR-132-3p is associated with higher response rates in our study and also described as a tumorsuppresor in SCC, hepatocellular carcinoma and melanoma [31].
+Analogously, miR-137 inhibits cell proliferation [32], migration [33] and invasion [34] of melanoma and is elevated in Responders.
+A similar tumorsuppressive role is evident for miR-514a-3p, which is overexpressed in Responders [35]. miR-214-3p is correlated with better response in our study, in contrast to other publications showing a promotion of EMT in melanoma orchestrated by miR-214-3p [36, 37].
+However, depending on cell context this miRNA may also act as a tumor suppressor [38].
+Indeed, Penna et. al describe the ambivalent character of miR-214-3p in various tumor entities [38].
+There is scarce data for miR-197-3p which correlated with therapy failure in our study, though it has been described that miR-197-3p promotes metastasis in hepatocellular carcinoma by activating Wnt/β-Catenin Signaling [39].
+Recently, Kobessi et al., and Dong, et al. published summaries about the role of miRNAs in immunotherapy and in, e.g., relapse free survival of ICI-treated melanoma patients [40, 41].
+However, their miRNA lists (as well as lists in [23, 27-29] didn’t include our 5 miRNA signature, described in our investigation, possibly due to methodological differences.

-Generally, our results are in line with other findings from the literature. miR-132-3p is associated with higher response rates in our study and also described as a tumorsuppresor in SCC, hepatocellular carcinoma and melanoma [34].
-Analogously, miR-137 inhibits cell proliferation [35], migration [36] and invasion [37] of melanoma and is elevated in Responders.
-A similar tumorsuppressive role is evident for miR-514a-3p, which is overexpressed in Responders [38]. miR-214-3p is correlated with better response in our study, in contrast to other publications showing a promotion of EMT in melanoma orchestrated by miR-214-3p [39, 40].
-However, depending on cell context this miRNA may also act as a tumor suppressor [40].
-Indeed, Penna et. al describe the ambivalent character of miR-214-3p in various tumor entities [41].
-There is scarce data for miR-197-3p which correlated with therapy failure in our study, though it has been described that miR-197-3p promotes metastasis in hepatocellular carcinoma by activating Wnt/β-Catenin Signaling [42].
 High levels of LDH and S100 have been correlated to more advanced melanoma and are associated with worse prognosis.
-Their use as biomarker has already been validated [43], therefore it was expected to observe elevated levels of LDH and S100 in Non-Responders.
-Although not recognized as a validated biomarker, CRP elevation also correlated with poor survival [44] and accordingly CRP levels were higher in Non-Responders than in Responders.
-In contrast, eosinophile count is linked to better survival [45] and elevated in Responders.
-Finally, elderly patients showed better response to ICI similar to a study from 2018 [46].
+Their use as biomarker has already been validated [42], therefore it was expected to observe elevated levels of LDH and S100 in Non-Responders.
+Although not recognized as a validated biomarker, CRP elevation also correlated with poor survival [43] and accordingly CRP levels were higher in Non-Responders than in Responders.
+In contrast, eosinophile count is linked to better survival [44] and elevated in Responders.
+Finally, elderly patients showed better response to ICI similar to a study from 2018 [45].
 As prior BRAFi/MEKi application is associated with age (younger patients more commonly have BRAF mutated tumors and therefore receive BRAFi/MEKi more frequently) it is expected that prior BRAFi/MEKi application would correlate negatively with therapy response as well.
-However, it is not an exclusively age related effect, as a prior BRAFi/MEKi therapy also reduced response within the group of younger patients in the study of Kugel et al. [46].
-Moreover, recent data show a worse survival of patients receiving immunotherapy as 2nd line treatment after 1st line BRAFi/MEKi, supporting the notion that a prior treatment with BRAFi/MEKi impairs immunotherapy response [47].
+However, it is not an exclusively age related effect, as a prior BRAFi/MEKi therapy also reduced response within the group of younger patients in the study of Kugel et al. [45].
+Moreover, recent data show a worse survival of patients receiving immunotherapy as 2nd line treatment after 1st line BRAFi/MEKi, supporting the notion that a prior treatment with BRAFi/MEKi impairs immunotherapy response [46].